ern0/posixino/README.md

 but most of
 digital out, web client and LCD functions are working.

-As I'm working on the framework,
+Timer interrupts are not implemented yet.

-I will add factory examples one by one to the `test/` folder, then implement library functions they're using.
+As we're working on the framework, we will add factory examples one by one to the `test/` folder, then implement library functions they're using.